openshift/enhancements/enhancements/workload-partitioning/management-workload-partitioning-api.md

 ### Upgrade / Downgrade Strategy

 There is currently no active component managing the WorkloadPartitions custom resource.
 Since we do not want to allow enabling workload partitioning for existing clusters there does not have to be any upgrade logic.
+There is an associated risk (discussed in the Risks section) if the admin enables workload partitioning manually on a cluster where it was not enabled before.

 In the future, we will have to handle upgrade from older to newer versions of the WorkloadPartitions CRD if we change it in a backwards incompatible way.